 b) It is also important to remember to include all transit points of your journey, which may also require you to obtain a visa.
 Please note that many countries require that your passport is valid for six months beyond the period of your stay.
 Some countries apply different rules and you should contact the Embassy or Consulate of your destination for relevant current information.

 c) It is vital that you ensure that your passport is legible and intact, any sign of damage could result in a refusal of carriage or entry into your country of destination.
-If you hold a UK passport and require information in respect of the validity of your passport, procedure and time required to apply for a passport or renew an existing passport, the regulations in respect of minors, or if your passport has been lost or stolen, you can contact the UK Passport Service help line on 0870 521 0410 or on the internet at www.ukpa.gov.uk
+If you hold a UK passport and require information in respect of the validity of your passport, procedure and time required to apply for a passport or renew an existing passport, the regulations in respect of minors, or if your passport has been lost or stolen, you can contact the UK Passport Service help line on 0870 521 0410 or visit their website by using the following link: UK Passport Office

 d) It is your responsibility to obtain the appropriate visa for your destination(s) and any applicable transit point.
 If you require information in respect of current visa requirements, procedure and time required to apply for the applicable visa, you should contact the Foreign and Commonwealth Office.
 Their telephone number is 020 7008 8438 and their website address is www.fco.gov.uk.
 Please note that specific requirements for specific countries can be complex and subject to change at short notice.